…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Inspired by God’s truth, Apollos spoke with great fervor and boldly (Acts 18:26).

-A teacher’s passion for a subject is infectious … sparks one’s appetite to learn, dig deeper … ‘Aha!’ sparkle moments.
+A teacher’s passion for a subject is infectious … as passion sparks one’s appetite to learn & dig deeper … to discover ‘Aha!’ sparkle moments.

 Acts 18:27-28 (NIV)